habedi/mongo-analyser/docs/README.md

 | `binary<UUID>`     | `bytes`           | `binary (subtype 4)` | The UUID is stored as a 16-byte binary value                                                                                                  |
 | `binary<MD5>`      | `bytes`           | `binary (subtype 5)` | The MD5 hash is stored as a 16-byte binary value                                                                                              |
 | `binary<ObjectId>` | `bytes`           | `objectId`           | The ObjectId is stored as a 12-byte binary value                                                                                              |

-## Notes
+> [!IMPORTANT]

-- At the moment, Mongo Analyser does not support arrays of objects with different types.
-Such arrays will be treated as arrays of objects with a single type.
-For example, if an array contains both integers and strings, it will be treated as either an array of integers or an array of strings.
+> Currently, Mongo Analyser does not support arrays of objects with different types.
+> Such arrays will be treated as arrays of objects with a single type.
+> For example, if an array contains both integers and strings, it will be treated as either an array of integers or an
+> array of strings.